cull-os/branding/docs/README.md

 # Branding

-This repository houses all branding and assets related to the Cull project.
+This repository houses all branding and assets related to the Cull Operating System.